Aya Donna by Adiellah Bates

 Queens’ Creations by Nefertari Hazziez

 Queens’ Creations was created to empower the modest woman with creative expression that exudes excellence and elegance.
-Queens’ Creations has become a house hold name that illuminated from the famous Peacock Dress which was debuted in Graceline Fashion Show in Chicago over a decade now.
+Queens’ Creations has become a household name that illuminated from the famous Peacock Dress which was debuted in Graceline Fashion Show in Chicago a few years now.
 She later designed another Peacock dress that would be showcased at the casting for Project Runway.
-Since then Queens’ Creations has been featured in Azizah Magazine on a few occasions.
+Since then Queens’ Creations has been featured in Azizah Magazine a few times.
 (Volume 6 Issue 1 and Volume 7 issue 4 to name a couple.)

-Stimulated by the designer’s lifestyle, her vision has been to use Queens’ Creations as a vehicle to inspire, build confidence and increase self-esteem so that women can be their own kind of beautiful.
+Stimulated by the designer’s lifestyle, her vision has been to use Queens’ Creations as a vehicle to inspire, build confidence and increase self-esteem so you can be your own kind of beautiful.

 QC is here to influence Modest Fashion with designs and enhance the natural beauty that builds self-awareness and promote positive style and grace.